 In contrast to the HSM mode, Bootgen in its Standard mode uses AES encryption keys and the RSA Secret keys provided through the BIF file, to encrypt and authenticate the partitions in the image, respectively.
 The output is a single boot image, which is encrypted and authenticated.
 For authentication, the user has to provide both sets of public and private/secret keys.
 The private/secret keys are used by the Bootgen to sign the partitions and create signatures.
 These signatures along with the public keys are embedded into the final boot image.

-For more information about the HSM mode for FPGAs, see the HSM Mode.
+For more information about the HSM mode for FPGAs, see the HSM Mode for FPGAs.

 Using Advanced Key Management Options